 Nishei Ora, Women of Light, is a quarterly magazine that includes personal and profound art and writing from more than a dozen Jewish women in Florida, Atlanta, Chicago, Philadelphia, New Jersey, New York, Arizona, Los Angeles, Seattle, Hawaii, and Israel.

 Some of us are baalei teshuva — women who grew up secular and returned to Torah Judaism.
 Some are gerim — Jews by choice.
 Some are Hassidic, Litvish, Modern Orthodox, Chabad, or new to uncovering the beauty of Judaism.

 We span the vast spectrum of observance, and together we have created a beautiful, one-of-a-kind publication with meaningful, thought-provoking and inspiring content.
 The eight editions of Nishei we have created so far are filled with stories of women working to create within themselves a home for Hashem, bringing holiness into the world.

 Editorial Director and Founder Mindy Rubenstein, originally from the Tampa Bay area of Florida, lived in Georgia, Virginia, and Maryland, before coming back to the Sunshine State two years ago.
 She earned a bachelor’s in business and writing from the University of Florida, a master’s in journalism from the University of South Florida, and has worked as a journalist and editor for two decades, including for Chabad.org, the Atlanta Jewish Times, the Tampa Bay Times, and other publications.
-She founded Nishei in 2015 in Atlanta while homeschooling her oldest daughter.
+She founded Nishei Ora in 2015 in Atlanta while homeschooling her oldest daughter.
 Mindy and her husband have four children and now call Jacksonville home.